realokun/aws/observability/log correlation/README.md

 # Introduction

-This document explains the technique used for the implementation of the log correlation pattern in a distributed Product Catalog application.
+This document explains the implementation of the log correlation pattern in a distributed Product Catalog application.

 As can be seen on the architecture [diagram](https://github.com/realokun/aws/blob/master/diagrams/ProductCatalogArch.png), a single request to the Product Catalog application gets processed by the sequence of services on AWS cloud: